Frequently Asked Questions

 Once you are admitted to the program you will be assigned a faculty advisor whose interests align with your current interests and professional goals (if your interests change, faculty are flexible and changes in advisors can be easily made).
 Full-time students typically take three courses during the fall and spring semesters and two courses during the summer semester.
 Part-time students often take one or two courses per semester.
 Many students in the Ph.D. program begin with EDF 7408 (Statistical Analysis for Educational Research II, 4 credit hours), EDF 7437 (Advanced Measurement I, 3 credit hours), and EDF 7485 (Theory and Practice of Program Evaluation (3 credit hours).
 Your previous experiences, coursework, and professional goals will be used to guide the development of a program of study that works best for you.

 Program completion varies depending on whether students are full or part-time.
 Many students take 4+ years.
-We have about 2 students a year graduate.
+We have about two students graduate per year.

 Yes, but this depends on the courses and the committee.